 | Scope 3 | - | - | 0,000,000,000 | 0,000,000,000 |

 Idahoan's Scope 3 emissions, which decreased by 16% last year and decreased by approximately 16% since 2022, demonstrating supply chain emissions tracking.
-Nearly all of their carbon footprint comes from suppliers and value chain emissions, representing nearly all emissions under the GHG Protocol, with "Purchased Goods and Services" being the largest emissions source at 27% of Scope 3 emissions.
+Most of their carbon footprint comes from suppliers and value chain emissions, with Scope 3 emissions accounting for 50% of total emissions under the GHG Protocol, with "Purchased Goods and Services" being the largest emissions source at 27% of Scope 3 emissions.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.